fiberseq/fiberseq.github.io/src/fibertools/creating/fire.md

 ## I just need the FIRE elements

-If you only need FIRE elements in the BAM file and don't need the peak-calls or trackHubs that are part of the fire pipeline you can do a simplified run FIRE using only `ft`. e.g.:
+If you only need FIRE elements in the BAM file and don't need the peak-calls or trackHubs that are part of the FIRE pipeline you can do a simplified run FIRE using only `ft`. e.g.:

 ````bash
 # add FIREs to the BAM file